 Do you know your credit score?
 If not, it’s time to find out!
-Your credit score is one of the most important numbers for your financial future.
+Your credit is one of the most important numbers for your financial future.
 A high credit score can mean lower interest rates on loans, better terms on a lease or mortgage, and even more opportunities when applying for jobs.
 But what about those with poor scores?
 Not knowing where they stand could be costing them plenty in missed opportunities.
 This will explore at what age you start with a low or good credit score, and how to build up your number over time so that you’re never left without options again!

 What Credit Score And At What Age?

 A credit score is a number that represents the likelihood that you will repay your debts.
-You get a credit score from each of the three major credit bureaus, Equifax, Experian and Transunion.
+You get a credit from each of the three major credit bureaus, Equifax, Experian and Transunion.

-In order to maintain good standing with lenders and other service providers it’s important to make sure your credit scores are high.
+In order to maintain good standing with lenders and other service providers it’s important to make sure your credit are high.
 It’s best not to wait until there is an issue before checking your scores because they can change quickly and in some cases having one bad event on your report can drop you below 600 which would mean many creditors won’t even consider lending to you.

 What Is Involved With A Starting Credit Score?

-A credit score is a number that measures the risk of lending money to someone.
+A credit is a number that measures the risk of lending money to someone.
 It can be used in many different ways, such as deciding whether or not you are approved for a loan and how much interest rate you will pay on it.
 A person’s credit score is based on their history with borrowing money and paying back loans, which could include car loans, student loans, mortgages or any other type of debt they have had in the past.

 The higher your credit is, the less likely it will be for you to default on your payments and therefore more people want to do business with you because there is less chance of them losing out financially if things don't go well.